draylab/debanikray.github.io/photos.md

 I've since started to enjoy the smartphone photography experience of shooting and editing on-the-go way more than any other system.

-All images below were shot on Xiaomi Mi A3 and edited using VSCO app.
+All images below were shot on Xiaomi Mi A3 & Motorola G5s Plus and edited using VSCO app.

 <div class="row">
   <div class="column">